HOW TO COOK EVERYTHING

 Interview, Contextual Inquiry, Persona, Wireframe, Storyboard, Speed dating, Usability test, Mobile design, Graphic design

 Sketch, Illustrator, After Effects

-I have done 11 user interview with students from different departments in CMU.
-It is no surprise that lack of time is the major factor.
+I have done 11 user interview with students at CMU.
+It is no surprise that lack of time is the primary factor.
 Another factor is that even they want, they don't know how to start.

-I have also followed 3 students when they do their groceries.
-They all have basic cooking skill.
-One insight from the shadowing is that they always avoid buying complicated or unfamiliar ingredients.
-Buying food they don't know how to cook is a big risk for them.
+I have followed 3 students when they do their groceries.
+They all have essential cooking skill.
+One insight from the shadowing is that they always avoid using complicated recipes or buying unfamiliar produce.
+Purchase food that they don't know how to cook is a significant risk for them.